modelfe/of-dlp/README.md

 # of-dlp

-A Python tool to decrypt and download OnlyFans DRM content
+A Python + Playwright tool to decrypt and download OnlyFans DRM content

 ---